-You might notice on this site I don’t use an extensive robots.txt, and the design of my site structure is deliberate, but then at the same time I use nofollow with lots of custom theme modifications, and should use it a lot more.
+You might notice on this site that I don’t use an extensive robots.txt, and the design of my site structure is deliberate, but then at the same time I use nofollow with lots of custom theme modifications and should use it a lot more.

 Tools In The Wrong Hands Can Be Dangerous

-Using Robots.txt and Meta Noindex, Follow as a cure for duplicate content is a SEO bodge job or SEO bandaid.
-It may offer some benefits depending on how dangling pages are being handled, but is certainly not an ideal solution due to the amount of leaks that typically remain or dangling pages that are created.
+Using Robots.txt and Meta Noindex, Follow as a cure for duplicate content is an SEO bodge job or SEO band-aid.
+It may offer some benefits depending on how dangling pages are being handled but are certainly not an ideal solution due to some leaks that typically remain or dangling pages that are created.